Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions: Introduction

 Interference complicates statistical analysis and presents significant challenges to causal inference.
 In the presence of interference, treatment–outcome pairs across units are no longer independent, invalidating many standard estimators.
 Overcoming these challenges requires methods that explicitly account for the interdependencies between units and the mechanisms of interference \citep{sobel2006randomized, hudgens2008toward, tchetgen2012causal, toulis2013estimation, eckles2017design, athey2018exact, aronow2017estimating, leung2020treatment, savje2021average, li2022random, CortezRodriguezEichhornYu+2023}.

 In this paper, we study how to leverage covariate information to reduce the variance of treatment effect estimators under interference.
-Specifically, we focus on estimating the total treatment effect (TTE), defined as the difference in average outcomes when all units receive treatment versus when all receive control.
+Specifically, we focus on estimating the total treatment effect, defined as the difference in average outcomes when all units receive treatment versus when all receive control.

 Our analysis builds on the low-order interaction outcome model introduced by \citet{CortezRodriguezEichhornYu+2023}, which offers a structured yet flexible framework for modeling interference.
 This model is built on the neighborhood interference model (also referred to as the network interference model in the literature), which assumes the existence of a known interference network such that each unit’s outcome depends only on its own treatment and the treatments of its neighbors \citep{hudgens2008toward, athey2018exact, leung2020treatment, li2022random}.
 The low-order interaction model imposes further structure by restricting the outcome to depend only on low-order interactions among neighbors' treatment assignments.
-To estimate the TTE, \citet{CortezRodriguezEichhornYu+2023} propose the SNIPE estimator, which they show is unbiased under the low-order interaction model.
+To estimate the total treatment effect, \citet{CortezRodriguezEichhornYu+2023} propose the Structured Neighborhood Interference Polynomial Estimator, which they show is unbiased under the low-order interaction model.
+Throughout the paper, we denote this estimator by $\SNIPE$.
 They also establish variance bounds and a central limit theorem under sparsity assumptions on the interference network.
-The construction of the SNIPE estimator explicitly incorporates information about treatment assignments, outcomes, and the interference network.
+The construction of $\SNIPE$ explicitly incorporates information about treatment assignments, outcomes, and the interference network.

-Building on the SNIPE estimator, we propose a covariate-adjusted version of the SNIPE estimator.
-We show that under sparsity assumptions on the interference network, our estimator remains asymptotically unbiased and importantly has asymptotic variance no greater than that of the original SNIPE estimator.
+Building on $\SNIPE$, we propose a covariate-adjusted version of it.
+We show that under sparsity assumptions on the interference network, our estimator remains asymptotically unbiased and importantly has asymptotic variance no greater than that of the original unadjusted estimator $\SNIPE$.
 This parallels the well-known result in \citet{Lin2013} under SUTVA, where incorporating covariates through regression adjustment is shown to not hurt and often improve the precision of treatment effect estimators.

 Achieving such variance improvement uniformly across all cases is nontrivial in the presence of interference.
 For instance, direct regression adjustment can inflate variance when interference exists \citep{gao2023causal}.
 While regression adjustment tends to reduce the variance of individual components, it can inadvertently increase the covariance across components due to interference, an effect that is absent under SUTVA but must be accounted for in interference settings.
 Our covariate-adjusted estimator avoids this pitfall by carefully accounting for the interference effects.